Race guide

 In addition, 90% of the vehicles, both the Yamaha motorbikes and Hyundai cars, which the organisers use during the event are electric so as to reduce CO2 emissions into the atmosphere.
 We, therefore, ask you all, as far as possible, to do your bit by travelling to the race and the expo by public transport.

-In addition, all the perishable food that is not used in the race or is not handed out to the runners is given to the Valencia Food Bank, so that it can be put to good use.
+In addition, all the perishable food that is not used in the race or is not handed out to the runners is given to the Casa Caridad, so that it can be put to good use.

-Sports clothing and shoes will be collected at the start of the race by Asociación Solidaria Casa Grande, who will donate them to disadvantaged groups or recycle them if they cannot be reused.
+Sportswear will be collected at the race start in collaboration with the Asociación Solidaria Casa Grande, which will distribute it to disadvantaged groups or recycle it if it is not usable.

 You will find containers for plastic waste (yellow) and paper waste (blue), which will be managed by Ecoembes, both at the Expo 21K Feria Valencia and along the route.
 Use them.
 With your help, last year we recycled 99.9% of the packaging used in the race.